- Home

 The Fire Department

-The Burleson Fire Department consists of three fire stations and 47 career firefighters, including the chief, one assistant chief, an EMS battalion chief and three battalion chiefs.
+The Burleson Fire Department consists of three fire stations and 78 career firefighters, including the Fire Chief, Two Assistant Chiefs, an EMS Division Chief, an EMS Division Lieutenant, a Training Division Chief, the Fire Marshal, a Fire Inspector, an Arson Investigator, and 3 Operations Battalion Chiefs.
 The first career firefighters were hired in 1998.
 Those firefighters started 24-hour shifts in 2001.
+The Burleson Fire Department adopted a 48/96 shift schedule on October 14th, 2024.

 Burleson is 26 square miles.
 The department has: